Winter tyres are made of a special rubber compound that offers maximum grip on the road during colder, wet and snowy weather.

 There's a wide range of winter tyres to choose from.
 How costly they are depends on the size, the brand you select and what works best for your vehicle.

 It’s a good idea not to choose solely based on price, there are other factors that will make a big difference to driving performance.

-You pay more for premium brands like Bridgestone, Continental, Michelin, Pirelli, Goodyear and Dunlop which are the standard bearers in the industry.
+You pay more for premium brands like Bridgestone, Continental, Michelin, Pirelli, Goodyear and Dunlop that are the standard bearers in the industry.

 But you get what you pay for, including durability, noise reduction, increased comfort and wet and dry grip / braking.

-According to retailer, Tyre Shopper, i's a competitive landscape among brands.
+According to retailer, Tyre Shopper, it's a competitive landscape among brands.

 There are also constant technological advances, bringing you tyres that are safer, better value for money, more performance oriented and even more environment friendly.

 This innovation also means you might pay more, of course.